Recursive Monte Carlo and Variational Inference with Auxiliary Variables

 \textbf{Outlook and Limitations.} RAVI expands the design space for Monte Carlo and variational inference.
 It gives unifying correctness proofs for over a dozen methods from the literature, and novel theorems that characterize their behavior.
 Experiments show that RAVI helps to design algorithms that significantly improve accuracy over previously introduced Monte Carlo and variational inference methods.
 However, some difficulties remain.
 For example, the gradient estimators we present (Algs.~\hyperref[alg:alg3]{3} and~\hyperref[alg:alg4]{4}) have high variance for some strategies $\mathcal{S}$; in Appendix~\ref{sec:reparam}, we give estimators that exploit the reparameterization trick, but they only help when the proposals in $\mathcal{S}$ can be reparameterized, which is not the case, e.g., for SMC.
 In these cases, RAVI can still be used to derive objectives for optimization, but practitioners will need other ways of reducing the variance of gradient estimates; many results from the literature~\citep{mnih2016variational,tucker2018doubly} should apply.

 Another difficulty is that RAVI algorithms can be complex to implement.
-We are exploring an automated implementation based on PPLs~\citep{cusumano2019gen,van2018introduction}: if the posterior and meta-posterior approximations in a RAVI strategy $\mathcal{S}$ are probabilistic programs, we can provide Algs.
-1-4 as higher-order functions, which automate the necessary densities, gradients, and MCMC acceptance probabilities.
+We are exploring an automated implementation based on probabilistic programming languages~\citep{cusumano2019gen,van2018introduction}: if the posterior and meta-posterior approximations in a RAVI strategy $\mathcal{S}$ are given as probabilistic programs, we can provide Algs.
+1-5 as higher-order functions, which automate the necessary densities, gradients, and MCMC acceptance probabilities.
 This could be viewed as a generalization of existing PPL support for \textit{programmable inference}~\citep{mansinghka2014venture,mansinghka2018probabilistic,cusumano2019gen,lew2019trace}.